skfolio.optimization.BaseHierarchicalOptimization#

 previous_weightsfloat | dict[str, float] | array-like of shape (n_assets, ), optional

 Previous weights of the assets.
 Previous weights are used to compute the portfolio total cost.
 If a float is provided, it is applied to each asset.
-If a dictionary is provided, its (key/value) pair must be the (asset name/asset previous weight) and the input X of the fit method must be a DataFrame with the assets names in columns.
+If a dictionary is provided, its (key/value) pair must be the (asset name/asset previous weight) and the input X of the fit method must be a DataFrame with the asset names in columns.
 The default (None) means no previous weights.
+Additionally, when fallback="previous_weights", failures will fall back to these weights if provided.

 portfolio_paramsdict, optional